-This RFP does not, by itself, obligate the State.
-The State's obligation will commence when the contract is approved by the Commissioner of the Department of Administration, or the Commissioner's designee.
-Upon written notice to the contractor, the State may set a different starting date for the contract.
-The State will not be responsible for any work done by the contractor, even work done in good faith, if it occurs prior to the contract start date set by the State or prior to a fully signed contract.
+This RFP does not, by itself, obligate the state.
+The state's obligation will commence when the contract is approved by the Commissioner of the Department of Administration, or the Commissioner's designee.
+Upon written notice to the contractor, the state may set a different starting date for the contract.
+The state will not be responsible for any work done by the contractor, even work done in good faith, if it occurs prior to the contract start date set by the state or prior to a fully signed contract.

 SEC.
-1.05 EDUCATIONAL AND PRE-PROPOSAL CONFERENCES
+1.05 EDUCATIONAL AND PRE-PROPOSAL CONFERENCE

-A pre-proposal conference and educational meeting will be held at 9:00 AM AKST on February 12th, 2018, in the Department of Administration conference room on the 10th floor of the State Office Building, 333 Willoughby Avenue, in Juneau, Alaska.
-The purpose of the conference is to discuss the work to be performed with the prospective Offerors and allow them to ask questions concerning the RFP, and to provide a thorough education on the Best Value Process.
-Questions and answers will be transcribed and sent to prospective Offerors as soon as possible after the meeting.
-To obtain the greatest benefit of this meeting, Offerors are strongly encouraged to have their direct supervisory personnel/critical project team members (in lieu of executives, business development, or sales personnel) to join the meeting.
+An in-person educational meeting and pre-proposal conference will be held in Juneau at 2:00 p.m.
+Alaska Time on April 25, 2019, to provide a thorough educations on the RFP process being used, discuss the RFP with prospective offerors, and allow them to ask questions concerning the RFP.
+To obtain the greatest benefit of this meeting, offerors are strongly encouraged to send their direct supervisory personnel/critical project team members (in lieu of executives, business development, or sales personnel).

 Offerors should read the RFP in full and come to the meeting prepared to discuss any questions or concerns.
 Offerors with a disability needing accommodation should contact the contracting officer prior to the date set for the pre-proposal conference so that reasonable accommodation can be made.
-The meeting will be held at:
+The meeting will be held at the following location: